Skip to main content

 How did we get here?

-VHS famously was chosen over Betamax in the 70’s (although the story is contested) despite being a lesser quality product simply because the porn industry preferred it.
+VHS famously was chosen over Betamax in the 70s (although the story is contested) despite being a lesser quality product simply because the porn industry preferred it.
 As a result, VHS dominated the home video market for decades.

-Related: Here’s What It’s Like To See Yourself In A Deepfake Porn Video
+Related: Here’s What It’s Like to See Yourself In a Deepfake Porn Video

 So far, two well-known but problematic applications are sex dolls and deepfakes.